LVCC Has Been Tutoring English To Adults Since 1984

 All tutors are certified by ProLiteracy America, a national organization.
 Using a wide range of resource materials such as ExpressWays, a four level course for English learners.
 Our tutors teach English to speakers of other languages and those individuals needing improvement in basic English skills.

 Students are charged a one-time cost of $50 to offset the materials costs when they are assigned a tutor.

 Group classes of three to 10 students are held weekly at the LVCC office covering beginning, intermediate and upper levels.
 These classes provide a learning opportunity for those who have similar English skills and reduce the number of students waiting for a tutor.
 In addition, some of the classes focus only on English conversation helping upper level students become more fluent in speaking English.
 These classes are 1 to 1½ hours in length and require more preparation on the part of instructors.
 Some classes have two tutors, both working with the student group.

 Students are charged a one-time cost of $25 to offset the materials costs when they are assigned to a class.

-Staff support for both one-on-one and group classes include the testing and interviewing of all the students who attend the classes at the LVCC center or students attending elsewhere.
-They help tutors both at the LVCC center and off-site, providing guidance and support, including appropriate student materials and texts, establishing liaison with personnel from off-site centers, setting class schedules, assessing student levels, keeping student records.
+Staff support for both one-on-one and group classes includes the testing and interviewing of all the students who attend the classes at the LVCC center or students attending elsewhere.
+The LVCC staff helps tutors both at the LVCC center and off-site, providing guidance and support, including appropriate student materials and texts, establishing liaison with personnel from off-site centers, setting class schedules, assessing student levels, and keeping student records.